 The bark is smooth and pale to dark grey becoming somewhat rough with age from fissuring.
-Young branches are grey with silvery or velvety hairs.
-Lenticels are usually seen but no spines.

 The species is distributed in the far northeast of South Africa, in the Maputaland part of KwaZulu-Natal and the eastern Lowveld parts of Mpumalanga and Limpopo.
 It also grows in Swaziland, Mozambique, Zimbabwe and Tanzania, maybe further.

 The habitat is streams and river banks where small groups may form among thorny scrub, arid woodland, bushveld and forest margins in deep, sandy soil.
 The species is not considered to be threatened in its habitat early in the twenty first century.